DenRUS/FinalTask/README.md

 # FinalTask
-The program performs siple operations with ordinary fractions.
+The program performs simple operations with ordinary fractions.